 In addition to his scholarly writings, McClurg is the author/editor of two legal humor

-monthly humor columnist for the American Bar Association Journal.
+humor columnist for the American Bar Association Journal.

 He has been interviewed and quoted as a legal expert by National Public Radio, Time,

 and dozens of other media sources.